-Production of mixtures in the laboratory
+3.1 Production of mixtures in the laboratory

 During the production of the mixtures, it was observed that the quartzites as well as the siliceous particles coming from the recycled material were covered with great difficulty.
-This is due, in part, to the chemical nature of these materials, but also to the fact that other particles proceeding from the concrete have mortar on their surface which, because of its high absorption, leaves less effective binder to cover the recycled quartzite and siliceous aggregates.
-This fact is seen in Figure 3: the mixture S-0 has an adequate color and shine (a), while the mixture S-20, despite having 1% more binder, exhibits coarse aggregate that was left uncovered (b).
+This is due, in part, to the chemical nature of these materials, but also to the fact that other particles originating from the concrete have mortar on their surface and, because of the high absorption capacity of the mortar, less effective binder is left to cover the recycled quartzite and siliceous aggregates.
+This is demonstrated in Figure 3: mixture S-0 has an appropriate color and shine (a), while mixture S-20, despite containing 1% more binder, exhibits coarse aggregate that was left uncovered (b).